owncloud-archive/documentation/user_manual/files/federated_cloud_sharing.rst

 users on other ownCloud servers.

 .. important::
-   Sharing to federated groups is not supported.
+   Sharing to groups from federated ownCloud instances is not supported.

 Creating a New Federation Share
 -------------------------------